Study Abroad

 Best Scholarships and Grants for International Students in Sweden

-Sweden has many options of scholarships to support international students.
+Sweden has a wide range of scholarships to support international students.
 The Swedish Institute Scholarships are among the most prestigious, covering tuition and living expenses for students from specific countries.
 Many universities, such as Lund and Uppsala, offer their own scholarships based on academic merit.

 The Erasmus Mundus Joint Master Degrees are available for students from both EU and non-EU countries, covering tuition and living costs.
 The Global Study Awards provide up to SEK 100,000 (USD 9,000 / EUR 8,500) for international students.
 Some scholarships require a separate application, while others automatically consider all applicants.